Book Recommendations

 This reading list is a reflection of the books that have helped me reconnect with my intuition, untangle belief systems, and feel less alone in the messy, nonlinear process of healing.
 I hope you find a few “wise uncles and aunts” in these pages too.

-📚 Top Books of 2025 (Foundational & Ongoing Influences)
+Most Influential Books (Foundational & Ongoing Influences)

 These are the books I reference constantly.
 They’ve shaped how I think about morality, belief, trauma, power, and susceptibility to ideology.